yz3440/bullet-time-online/README.md

 bun prepare-data.ts
 ```

-This parses COLMAP binaries into camera JSON and converts the raw PLY splat to PlayCanvas SOG format.
+This parses COLMAP binaries into camera JSON and converts PLY splats to PlayCanvas SOG format.
 Only regenerates files when sources are newer than outputs.

 ```
 reconstruction-data/colmap/{cameras,images}.bin